 The last year has been a wrecking ball for so many of us.
 Whether financial, professional, physical, or emotional, everyone has been touched by the trauma of a pandemic and economic collapse.
 My heart goes out to each and every one of you with compassion and care, whatever your individual struggles have been or continue to be.

 Something that this time has given me the chance to do—in the midst of pain, and stress, and the news cycle—is to reflect on Organic Authority itself.

-OA is 15 years old.
-It’s hard to believe when I say it!
-When I began, I had no idea what being a media company founder would entail.
+When I began this new media venture, I had no idea what being a media company founder would entail.
 There’s enough discovery, drama, education, and affirmation to fill a lifetime’s worth of Moleskines.

 When I started Organic Authority, my goal was just that: To create a resource that would be the authority on all things organic.
 To inspire people to vote with their dollar and choose organic food at the checkout.
 Then, grocery stores, brands, Big Ag, and conventional farmers would be forced to listen to consumer demand for clean organic food.
 To bring organic food, and living, , into the mainstream.
 Many years on, organic food and living is, if not yet mainstream, generally accepted and understood.
 I’m grateful to the many other thinkers, writers, creators, artisans, entrepreneurs, and publishers who have helped push organic living forward with us.